 Dolly Jabbar, always a bundle of energy, suddenly suffered a heart attack and passed away swiftly on the estate on 20 May, 2011.
 Following her wishes, her children cremated her at her favourite spot on the estate and scattered her ashes among the tea bushes.
 Thousands of workers bid farewell to a woman who lived and laughed and loved so well.

-Sonia Jabbar has had many avatars in one lifetime: from graphic designer & photographer, to essayist, travel writer, artist and peace activist until the death of her beloved mother, Dolly.
+Sonia Jabbar has had many avatars in one lifetime: from graphic designer & photographer, to essayist, travel writer, artist and peace activist until the death of her beloved mother, Dolly in 2011, when she began nurturing Nuxalbari.

 Most pluckers picking tea leaves on estates are women, because of the delicate nature of the work.
 However, the 'sardars' or supervisors watching over them or in positions of power are invariably men.

 We at Nuxalbari do not discriminate.
-A number of women have made it to the position of sardar and wear their responsibility with pride and distinction.
+On the contrary we encourage and mentor leadership in women.
+A number of women have made it to the position of sardar, both in the field and in our factory, and wear their responsibility with pride and distinction.